J-DubApps/Blog/content/posts/2024/Thoughts-on-AI-Dec.md

 That is not to say that AI does *everything* as well as teams of humans, in *anything*, yet.
 But when it comes to software engineering -- <a href="https://www.techtarget.com/whatis/feature/Tech-sector-layoffs-explained-What-you-need-to-know">coders and technical teams are already seeing disruption</a>.
 So I think the most important thing you can remember as a DevOps Engineer, Software Developer, or anyone working in automatio right now: ***People, not code, are the most important part of your job.***  <br />

-Just don't ever get far from the concept that Software is ultimately used by people, AI people-oriented undertaking, and technology projecs *are*...(you guessed it) *people*.
-Keep that as your high-order bit, and using AI and delivering coded solutions needn't be a dead-end job.
+Just don't ever get far from the concept that Software is ultimately used by *people*.
+AI is a people-oriented undertaking, and technology projecs *are*...(you guessed it) *people*.
+Keep that as your high-order bit, and being a coder who leverages AI needn't be a dead-end job.